Clinch River Breeder Reactor Project: Reactor design

 The reactor would have been rated at 1000 megawatts (MW) of thermal output, with a net plant output of 350 MW (electrical) and a gross output of 380 MW.

 The reactor core was designed to contain 198 hexagonal fuel assemblies, arranged to form a cylindrical geometry with two enrichment zones.
 The inner core would have contained 18% plutonium and would have consisted of 108 assemblies.
 It would have been surrounded by the outer zone, which would have consisted of 90 assemblies of 24% plutonium to promote more uniform heat generation.

 The active fuel would have been surrounded by a radial blanket consisting of 150 assemblies of similar, but not identical, design containing depleted uranium oxide; outside of the blanket would have been 324 radial shield assemblies of the same overall hexagonal geometry.

 The primary (green) and secondary (gold) control rod systems would have provided overall plant shutdown reliability.
 Each system would have contained boron carbide.
 The secondary rods were to be used only for SCRAM, and would have been required to be fully withdrawn before startup could be initiated.

+Procurement of components

+A significant number of major reactor components were procured for the CRBRP.

+By 1981, the following components were 100% complete: